nouha-ech/avatar-test/README.md

+this was mainly made to test git commands and practice what i learned on js. im planning to style this later with Tailwind

 #Lessons Learned
-This was a nice mini project to explore Tailwind CSS and work with objects for the first time
+This was a nice mini project to explore oop for the first time and work with git